ibm-cloud-docs/openwhisk/bluemix_cli.md

 Service credentials 'Credentials-2' from service 'Conversation-uc' bound to action 'hello'.
 ```

-From the output, you can see that the correct set of credentials are bound to the action.
+From the output, you can see that the correct set of credentials are bound to the Action.
 Again, to verfiy, you can look at the following `bx wsk action get` command.
 ```
 bx wsk action get "hello"
 ```